a2docs/salters-chemistry/oz/bonding.md

 ## Electronegativity

 A covalent bond is a shared pair of electrons.
 However, these electrons are not shared evenly.
-Some atoms have have a stronger pull on them than others.
+Some atoms have a stronger pull on them than others.
 That is to say, they are more electronegative.

 > Electronegativity is the power of an atom to attract the bonding electrons in a covalent bond to itself.